va7fi/AREDN-Topology/ReadMe.md

       for different purposes.

 ### Usage:
-   * Copy all five files to a folder.
+   * Copy all files to a local folder.
    * Edit the optional `exclude_nodes.txt` and `include_nodes.txt` text
      files.
    * Run `aredn_info.py`